-The story opens in 1980, when Enrique, a young film director whose career seems to mirror Almodóvar's at the time, is visited by someone who purports to be his childhood friend Ignacio.
+The story opens in 1980, when Enrique, a young film director whose career mirrors Almodóvar's at the time, is visited by someone who purports to be his childhood friend Ignacio.
 Now a struggling actor who wants to be called "Angel", he has a script for Enrique: a semi-autobiographical revenge drama based on their Catholic school experiences.
 If this scene is reminiscent of a 1940s detective story, it's supposed to be, with the director taking on the role of detective, the screenplay becoming the "case", and an ambitious, unbalanced young actor portraying the femme fatale... in more ways than one.

-By now, we have already heard so many stories of Catholic priests molesting young boys that he can take such a hot-button topic and work it into a fairly standard film noir: the priest becomes the sap, the grown Ignacio – now a transsexual junkie (welcome to Almodóvarland) – his blackmailer, and Ignacio's younger brother Juan the bait - or is Juan the double-crosser?
+By now, we have already heard so many real-life stories of Catholic priests molesting young boys that it's to Almodóvar's cheeky credit that he can take such a hot-button topic and work it into a fairly standard film noir: the priest becomes the sap, the grown Ignacio – now a transsexual junkie (welcome to Almodóvarland) – his blackmailer, and Ignacio's younger brother Juan the bait.
+Or is Juan the double-crosser?

 Aside from the slightly challenging narrative structure, there's not much to say about Bad Education.
 It's a serviceable semi-thriller – a gay film noir, if you will.
 Its main selling point is its young star, Mexican actor Gael García Bernal, the art house heartthrob of the moment.
 Almodóvar is canny enough to know that, if there's one thing that will get more butts in seats than his own name, it's Bernal, who in fact puts in a brave, no-nonsense performance in multiple roles.